 Specialized Disease Areas and Populations

 Co-located with the CTSI in the Clinical and Translational Research Building, the Institute on Aging (IOA) is dedicated to improving the health, independence and quality of life of older adults.
-Led by Stephen Anton, Ph.D., the IOA’s Division of Clinical Research and its UF Older Americans Independence Center Clinical Research Core provide infrastructure and resources for conducting clinical research, including controlled trials, observational studies and epidemiologic studies.
+Led by Stephen Anton, Ph.D., the IOA’s Clinical Research Core and its UF Older Americans Independence Center Clinical Research Core provide infrastructure and resources for conducting clinical research, including controlled trials, observational studies and epidemiologic studies.

 The UF Health Cancer Center includes more than 250 researchers and clinicians who provide cancer care and conduct research for the prevention, early diagnosis and treatment of cancer.
 The UF Health Cancer Center’s Clinical Trials Office provides support to Cancer Center investigators for the development and implementation of cancer clinical trials, including coordination and administrative support for the center’s scientific review process and Data and Safety Monitoring Board.

 The Cardiovascular Clinical Trials Office facilitates a large number of short- and long-term clinical trials involving the use of new pharmacotherapeutic agents or new therapeutic strategies for the treatment of myocardial ischemia or chest pain, hypertension, heart attack, heart failure, peripheral arterial disease and arrhythmias.
 It is led by program director Eileen M. Handberg, Ph.D., ARNP, BC, FAHA, FACC, and is the UF Regional Clinical Center for the NHLBI-sponsored Cardiovascular Cell Therapy Research Network.